GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

   - Keep an eye on the burn rates for the 4 SLOs for 5-10 minutes.
   - Has the recent app change introduced any issues.
 If so, where?
   - Estimate the burn rate for each SLO and identify which ones require immediate action.
-  - As an SRE, what would an ideal burn rate be?
+  - What would an ideal burn rate be?
 - [Optional] **Observing Alert Triggers**:
   - Which SLOs are triggering alerts?
 This indicates which services are failing to meet their objectives.
   - What is the burn rate of the triggered alerts?
 This shows how quickly the SLO is degrading.
 A faster burn rate (e.g., 10x) signals a more urgent issue.